 Of course we were hooked.
 How could we have resisted a come on like that?

-Hanley introduced us to Pat Benatar, Billy Idol, Suzanne Vega, Cyndi Lauper, the Bangles, the Go-Gos, REM, Michael Jackson and on and on.
-He played our own chart toppers too, interspersed with edgier, independent releases, mixing it all up in an irresistible three hour long souffle.
+Hanley introduced us to Pat Benatar, Billy Idol, Suzanne Vega, Cyndi Lauper, the Bangles, the Go-Gos, REM and on and on.
+He played our own chart toppers too, interspersed with edgier, independent releases like Cabaret Voltaire, mixing it all up in an irresistible three hour long souffle.

 But it was strange beyond measure to be coming of age in an era where sex, the most universal and creaturely of impulses, was becoming lethal.
-In the 1980s love was a battlefield, but it was also becoming a graveyard.
+In the 1980s love really was a battlefield, and it was also becoming a graveyard.

-Hanley’s groundbreaking show had filled our eyes with stardust and the promise of a brighter tomorrow, but the streets of New York also held a darker secret that gave the lie to all that glamor and aspiration.
+Hanley’s groundbreaking show had filled our eyes with stardust and the promise of a brighter tomorrow, but the streets of New York also held darker secrets that gave the lie to all that glamor and aspiration.